-Due to the effects of worldwide supply chain disruptions, delivery times from foreign ports continue to be delayed which could result in revenue timing disruptions and shipping cost increases in the coming quarters.
-Material prices also continue to increase, and while Unicast has introduced some pricing increases to help support passing these increased costs on to its customers there is the risk that its customers will not accept the level of increase needed to maintain historical margins.
+The effects of worldwide supply chain disruptions appear to be lessening as delivery times from foreign ports have somewhat improved in recent months as have material prices and shipping costs.
 Unicast management continues to manage supplier risk by diversifying its supply chain to meet demand with sufficient time to prevent any major delays.
 Unicast management also continues to balance the proportion of its supply from any one foundry (or group of foundries) to mitigate the risk of late deliveries and quality issues.
 Since being introduced in Q3 2018, tariffs on Chinese steel products entering the United States have negatively impacted gross profit margins for Unicast.
 Unicast has started to source some products from foundries in other countries and it has been driving more sales outside of the United States, both of which should continue to help mitigate the negative effect of the above noted steel tariffs on gross profit margin.